joshuacooperrider/joshuacooperrider.github.io/essays/m1-estimate.md

 ---
 layout: essay
 type: essay
-title: "M1 Estimation Tracking"
+title: "Timeboxed and Confused"
 date: 2025-04-15
-published: false
+published: true
 labels:
   - Software Engineering
   - Learning
+  - Estimation Tracking
 ---

-# Milestone 1: Estimation Tracking
+# Project Milestone Estimation

+Estimation is an essential element to successful project deployment.
+It serves as the foundation for planning, resource allocation, and progress tracking.
+In the context of Milestone 1, developing accurate estimates helped us better understand the scope of our tasks and set realistic expectations for ourselves and our team.

+This reflection outlines how our estimates were formed, the insights we gained through the process, and the personal strategies I used to stay organized and accountable.
+While the journey was not without its challenges, it provided meaningful lessons about balancing precision with flexibility in a collaborative software development environment.

+### How Estimates Were Created

-Effort estimates were based on prior experiences throughout the course, particularly with building pages for Next.js applications.
-Some buffer time was also factored in to account for unexpected complications and integration with other branches.
+Effort estimates were based on prior experience throughout the course—particularly from building pages in Next.js, completing WODs, and gauging overall familiarity with the tools and technologies involved.
+Additional buffer time was included to accommodate unexpected complications and integration efforts with other branches.

-Overall, our estimates proved fairly accurate—if anything, slightly conservative.
-Even if they weren’t perfect, they still offered significant value.
-They helped us gain perspective on how to approach future estimations and ensured we remained accountable for completing our work and resolving issues on time.
+### Usefulness of Estimation

+While our estimates were not flawless, they proved to be highly valuable.
+They offered insight into how future estimations can be more accurate and helped reinforce accountability in completing tasks and resolving issues in a timely manner.

-Effort estimation plays a crucial role in team coordination.
-It ensures that work is distributed proportionally, prevents bottlenecks, and helps identify areas where teammates may need support.
-For example, if one member consistently struggles to meet their estimates while others find them reasonable, we can more easily identify the root of the issue and provide targeted assistance.
+Effort estimation also played a vital role in team coordination.
+It helped ensure that work was distributed proportionally, avoided potential bottlenecks, and revealed when a team member might require additional support.
+For instance, if one individual consistently missed estimates while others stayed on track, it became easier to identify underlying issues and intervene constructively.

-Actual effort was tracked through...
+### Personal Tracking Method

+My own tracking approach was informal yet effective.
+I mentally monitored the time I spent on each issue, beginning from the moment I engaged with the task to when I completed it.
+This included time spent on research and planning in addition to actual coding.

+As a full-time student, employee, and husband, my working time was often fragmented.
+To stay organized, I made brief note entries on my desktop whenever I had to step away.
+These notes summarized my current progress, next steps, and total time spent so far—allowing me to quickly resume work with minimal friction.

+### Final Thoughts

+Estimating effort is as much an art as it is a science.
+Even when the outcomes don't perfectly match the initial predictions, the act of estimating still adds tremendous value.
+It encourages intentional planning, fosters accountability, and sharpens our understanding of both individual and team capacity.
+Moving forward, I plan to refine my estimation techniques by incorporating what I’ve learned—staying mindful of where time is actually spent, and how that aligns with expectations.